vlang/v/doc/docs.md

 #### Array Slices

-Slices are arrays that are created an alternative view to a part of a parent array.
-They represent the elements between two indices separated by a `..` operator.
+A slices is a part of a parent array.
+Initially it refers to the elements between two indices separated by a `..` operator.
 The right-side index must be greater than or equal to the left side index.

 If a right-side index is absent, it is assumed to be the array length.
 If a left-side index is absent, it is assumed to be 0.